CLIENT ACTIVITIES RECAP

 Mother's Day May 8, 2016

-On a day to appreciate all mothers, our ladies at the NCS Residence received beautiful flowers and balloons.
-They also happily enjoyed a great Oreo cake.
+On a day to appreciate all mothers, the women at the NCS Residence received beautiful flowers and balloons.
+They also enjoyed a great Oreo cake.

 Jazz Night April 22, 2016